 Public Citizen in the Supreme Court

-Public Citizen attorneys are involved in numerous cases before the Supreme Court during its 2016 term (July 2016-June 2017), including these:
+Public Citizen attorneys were involved in several cases before the current Supreme Court term (July 2017-June 2018), including these cases:

 To be heard next fall, the Court has granted the petition in a case in which Public Citizen attorneys are co-counsel for the respondent:

 On whether the court of appeals erred in construing the arbitration agreement at issue in this case to authorize class arbitration, among other issues.

 Public Citizen prepared the respondent’s brief in opposition.

 Nat’l Institute of Family & Life Advocates v.
 Becerra

 On whether the disclosures required by the California Reproductive FACT Act violate the protections set forth in the free speech clause of the First Amendment, applicable to the states through the 14th Amendment.